How to determine the gcode offsets in X and Y for the Z probe and toolheads, with Klipper.

 - It has the crosshair enabled in any color or size.

-The gcode offsets of all toolheads are set to 0.0 in the configuration file "SET_GCODE_OFFSET X=0 Y=0".
+The gcode offsets of all toolheads are set to 0 in the configuration file with "SET GCODE OFFSET X=0 Y=0".

-The toolhead with attached Z probe is loaded and used as the reference for the other toolhead offsets.
+The toolhead with the attached Z probe is loaded.

-Adjust the toolhead/build plate Z height so the microscope, with pedestal, fits under it with a small gap.
+Adjust the toolhead or build plate height Z, so the microscope, with pedestal, fits under it with a small gap.
 Position the microscope on the build plate so that the nozzle is close to, or in, the crosshair.

 Move the toolhead, with the distance buttons, to any position in X and Y and then push "GOTO REFERENCE POINT".

-Using the move distance buttons, accurately move the probe into the center of the crosshair then push "CALCULATE OFFSET".
+Using the move distance increment buttons, accurately move the probe into the center of the crosshair and then push "CALCULATE OFFSET".

 Verify the calculated offset is correct by pushing "GOTO REFERENCE POINT" and then "GOTO OFFSET".
 If adjustments are needed repeat one of the previous 2 steps.